 The oral re-examination may be with external assessment.

 - Exam period

-The questions cover the entire curriculum and are based on the cases in the written assignments worked with during the semester.
+The questions cover the entire curriculum and are based on the written mandatory assignments.

 Criteria for exam assesment

 Students are assessed on the extent to which they master the learning outcome for the course.

 In order to obtain the top grade "12", the student must with no or only a few minor weaknesses be able to demonstrate an excellent performance displaying a high level of command of all aspects of the relevant material and can make use of the knowledge, skills and competencies listed in the learning outcomes.